Dansday/GO-BLOX-Discord-Bot/README.md

 - Exponential level curve: Level 2 = 100 XP, Level 3 = 200 XP, Level 4 = 400 XP, etc.
 - Leaderboard: Top 5 with medal emotes for positions 1-3
 - Tie-breaking: Users with same level/XP ranked by who reached it first

+#### Localization & Preference Configuration
+- Translate any string by editing `backend/locales/en.json`, `backend/locales/id.json`, or by adding new locale files (they auto-register in the Settings dropdown)
+- Per-member language selections are stored automatically in `server_members.language`
+- Level-up DM notification preferences live in `server_member_levels.dm_notifications_enabled` and are toggled via the Settings button

 ## Testing vs Production Mode